Despite my strength I find myself in a fragile state when asking “How to get over a breakup?”

 I went back in memory to my two trips to Spain to pursue flamenco and remembered the state of extreme euphoria that I experienced both times.
 Once, when I described my feelings from those trips to a friend back in Vancouver, she was certain that either alcohol, drugs or sex was the culprit behind the mystery.
 When I assured her that none were present on the stage of reality, she didn’t believe me.
 This experience was a bit of a mystery to myself as well.
 Here I was, all by myself, in a foreign country where I don’t speak the language, taking dance classes that went over my head.
 I should have felt lonely, alienated, frustrated with my limited dance abilities.
 To top it off, on my first trip, it rained and south of Spain was having unusual cold weather.
 The apartment I rented didn’t have adequate heating and electricity went out several times.
 Things were breaking left right and center, when it wasn’t the washing machine, it was the oven or the water heater.
 Cold showers, cold rain and a washing machine that was eating my clothes didn’t put a dent in my mood.
 I did have moments of loneliness, feelings of yearning for my children especially.
 I did have moments of frustration and alienation.
 But overall I was overwhelmed with an elation where I thought I was walking on clouds most of time.
 When it rained, I wore my Vancouver gortex jacket and went outside singing “I am dancing in the rain” to the tune of “I am singing in the rain”.
 When the electricity went out in the apartment, I purchased candles and admired how romantic my apartment felt.
 When the washing machine ate my t-shirts, I simply threw them out and purchased a cheap batch of new ones.
 I would lying if I told you that I found a positive spin on taking cold showers when the heater broke, but even that didn’t put a dent in my mood.
 This puzzle was nagging me in the back of my mind for a long time.
 It wasn’t even a fluke of circumstance.
 Since on both trips the same mysterious phenomenon occurred.
 Now that the unemployed me had plenty of time and with my happiness shattered to smithereens I decided it would be helpful to sit down and reflect on what happened and research these two trips for clues that might help me rebuild a new happiness chip to place inside my brain.

-Clue number one: the dummy factor.
+Clue number one for how to get over a break up: the dummy factor.
 I don’t speak Spanish which meant that most of the time I was the dummy that didn’t understand what was going on around me.
 It also meant that I wasn’t able to contribute to any conversation except with smiles and friendly nodes.
 More importantly I couldn’t read the newspapers nor listen to the news on the radio.
 Which meant that for several weeks I was completely in the dark with regards to world events.
 When you are Iraqi with relatives living in Palestine there is something on the news daily to depress you.

-Clue Number Three: novelty of ordinary things effect.
+Clue Number Three for how to get over a breakup: novelty of ordinary things effect.
 While in Spain my café con leche tasted so good each and every day.
 I would wander around the city of Seville and feel mesmerized by every building I passed.
 A simple toast with jam in a coffee shop tasted like a prized treat.
 Even the graffiti on the walls of the grittier parts of Jerez seemed interesting and I don’t like graffiti.
 I would ease drop on the conversations of people around me and enjoy the musicality of Spanish language even though I didn’t understand what they were saying.
 The novelty of everything leads to greater enjoyment of simple activities.
 Buying a yogurt at the corner store turns into an adventure.

-Clue Number Four: Walking effect.
+Clue Number Four for how to get over a breakup: Walking effect.
 Since I didn’t have a car while in Spain I ended up doing lots of walking.
 In fact, on most days I walked for hours.

-After contemplating my experiences in Spain I came up with a self-made recipe to help me heal my broken heart.
+After contemplating my experiences in Spain I came up with a self-made recipe to help me with my how to get over a breakup plan.
 I would pretend I was a foreigner in my own city and pretend that I was experiencing everything for the first time, suspending judgement about it.
 I would greatly reduce news consumption to once a week instead of daily and even then limit it to a quick browse instead of detail read.
 I would go for long walks and make an effort admiring beauty wherever I saw it.
-My last ingredient for self-made heal a broken heart remedy was a nightly visualization that I came up with that had nothing to do with Spain, but seemed to help.
+My last ingredient for self-made for how to get over a breakup remedy was a nightly visualization that I came up with that had nothing to do with Spain, but seemed to help.
 Every night, before going to sleep, I would visualize that my heart is dark box.
 Then I would visualize that a ray of light was coming through and over time filling the dark room.
 I would to sleep imagining that the light was spreading throughout my body.

 “You are the equivalent of three men put together, I am not worried about you”, said my father to me one day to me addressing my new state.
 Indeed, I have been a pillar of strength until that point.
 Facing each difficulty by rolling up my sleeves and going about the business of dealing with it.